MARN-5895/Website/assignments/01/README.md

-Most of our work in this class will take place on [Jupyterlab](https://jupyterlab.readthedocs.io/en/stable/), an IDE than runs on the browser.
+Most of our work in this class will take place on [jupyterlab](https://jupyterlab.readthedocs.io/en/stable/), an IDE that runs on the browser.
 Jupyterlab was originally developed for Python, but now also supports R and other languages.
-Conviniently, Jupyterlab supports the Jupyter notebook, a text editor, and a Unix terminal.
-We will run jupyterlab on Storrs HPC but open it on our local browsers, so that we can conviniently work remotely.
+Conviniently, jupyterlab runs the Jupyter notebook and has a text editor and a Unix terminal.
+We will run jupyterlab on Storrs HPC but open it on our local browser, so that we can easily work remotely.

-The easiest way to install Jupyterlab and Python packages used for computational research is to use the Anaconda packet manager.
+Using the [Anaconda](https://www.anaconda.com) packet manager is the easiest way to install jupyterlab and other Python packages used for computational research.
 Please, complete the 5 steps below to install miniconda, create a working environment with basic packages, and check that your installation was successful.